 This manual installation makes for a bumpy implementation, but worth your while.
 The best part is, you don’t have to venture the journey alone.
 Our tech specialists are ready to walk people through the process step-by-step.

 Fire TV Stick Price: $29.99-$39.99, unless there’s a sale.
 Then your guess is as good as ours.

 If you’re looking for a budget-friendly option with an easy implementation:

 Android TV with “onn.”

 I would have never given this one a chance had it not been for this article.This was a pleasant surprise though.
 Bravo Android!
 Just like the Apple TV, there’s a VidAngel app right in the Google Play App Store AND you also have the cast option.
 A great experience either way and easy to use.

 Android TV with “onn.”
 Price: $19.99

 Overall takeaway: For that cost and the user-friendly interface, I’d consider changing my phone-watching ways.

 If you like a little bit of mystery and promising potential:

 Other than phone-watching, casting is the method I use the most if I have to share.
 You can cast directly to your Samsung TV, Android TV, Fire TV, Apple TV (with an iPhone), Chromecast, and select Smart TVs.
 Not sure how?
-Our tech specialists are here to help!
-Visit our help center or get in touch with one of our tech specialists to get started.
+Our product experts are here to help!
+Visit our help center or get in touch with one of our product experts to get started.